Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Stream is my favorite Castlevania Soundtrack from Castlevania III.
 After Heart of Fire (see below), it's also my favorite Castlevania song.

 Which makes it an absolute tragedy, for me, that Konami never reused Stream in any other episodes.
-This, in turn, results in there not being many fan remixes of Stream.
+This sad fact also resulted in there not being many fan remixes of Stream.
 Those newer to the franchise might not even know of this track.

 5. Opus 13 (Remixed by LongBoxofChocolate)

 Permit me to share a little bit about myself.
 I play the Yamaha Electone digital organ and a big part of our style is the rearrangement of famous songs using unexpected rhythms or feels.
-Thanks to that, any arrangement that is a bold re-interpretation of an original composition strongly appeals to me.
-I get a kick out of how creative some musicians could be when rearranging songs.
+Because of this, any arrangement that is a bold re-interpretation of an original composition strongly appeals to me.
+I love how creative some musicians could be when rearranging songs.

 As for this remix, frankly speaking, certain parts of it feel a shade too thin.
 Some of the original perkiness of Opus 13 is also lost, especially during the jazzy ad-lib.

 Still, it's an admirable effort, something that I listen to when tired of ferocious drumbeats and overdriven distortion guitars.
-With regards to the ongoing Castlevania animated series by Netflix, you’d agree this is an appropriate accompaniment for lighter moments?
-For example, if Trevor and Sypha ever go on an uncomfortable date?
-Such a scene would be a really joy to watch.
+With regards to the ongoing Castlevania animated series by Netflix, you’d agree this remix would be an appropriate accompaniment for lighter moments?
+For example, if Trevor and Sypha were to ever go on an uncomfortable date?
+Such a scene would be a huge joy to watch.